tytydraco/yessleep/out/A_Masked_Man_Has_Given_Me_A_List_of_Rules_In_My_Dreams_If_I_Break_Them_He_Punishes_Me.md

 Finally.
 Finally he will be free of the Masked Man.
 He has waited his entire life to say those words.
 He’s always known that this was a way out, but he hasn’t had the courage to do it until today.

-He presses his finger to the trigger, intended to pull it, when all of a sudden he’s gripped by an all-consuming terror.
+He presses his finger to the trigger, intending to pull it, when all of a sudden he’s gripped by an all-consuming terror.
 His eyes roll back into his head and he falls to the floor.

 As his body shakes uncontrollably, his mind is in a very familiar void, all made of black.
 Formless and faceless, a Masked Man glides on a wave of darkness until he stands before the skeletal figure.
 The Masked Man raises him up and points to his scroll as the tendrils begin to wind their way into the figure’s mouth.